Updated 25/05/2026

-An Air France flight bound for Detroit was diverted to Montreal after a passenger from the Democratic Republic of Congo boarded “in error” amid ongoing Ebola outbreak restrictions.
+An Air France flight bound for Detroit was diverted to Montreal after a passenger from the Democratic Republic of Congo boarded “in error” amid ongoing Ebola outbreak restrictions, according to ABC News.
 The incident highlights the continued challenges of implementing travel controls during infectious disease emergencies.

 Flight Diversion Protocols Activated